tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions.md

 | iTunes Connect: `My Apps` → `<my_app>` → `Features` (tab)
 | `<subscription_group>` (link)

-don't add localization for subscription group (maybe not required)
+it's required to add localization for subscription group as well:

+> Before you can submit your in-app purchase for review,
+> you must add at least one localization to your subscription group.

+- `Localizations ⨁` → `Russian`
+  - `Subscription Group Display Name`: `Подписки`
+  - `App Name Display Name`: [x] Use App Name

 ### create sandbox tester (test user)